On the equivalence of contraction and Koopman approaches for nonlinear stability and control: Discussions

-\item[3)] In KKL observers, it is suggested to use excessive coordinates, generally more than $(2n+2)$-dimensional\footnote{For elements selected in $\mathbb{C}$, the dimension is not less than $n+1$.}, in order to get the injectivity of the mapping $T(x)$ defined in \eqref{T(x,t)}.
+\item[3)] In KKL observers, it is suggested to use excessive coordinates, generally more than $(2n+1)$-dimensional\footnote{For elements selected in $\mathbb{C}$, the dimension is not less than $n+1$.}, in order to get the injectivity of the mapping $T$ defined in \eqref{T(x,t)}.
 On the other hand, excessive coordinates are widely adopted for the Koopman operator in the learning literature.
-It is claimed in \cite[Theorem 3]{KORMEZ} that by choosing sufficiently rich orthonormal bases, the solution of the least square \eqref{lsr} approximates the Koopman operator with guaranteed accuracy. \end{itemize} \end{remark}
+It is claimed in \cite[Thm.
+3]{KORMEZ} that by choosing sufficiently rich orthonormal bases, the solution of a least square approximates the Koopman operator with guaranteed accuracy. \end{itemize}

-\begin{remark} (\emph{Extensions to control design}) An interesting open problem is the converse claim of Proposition \ref{prop:ccm}, which is related to the dual problem of KKL observer.
-A straightforward idea is to immerse the given controlled system \eqref{NLCS} into
+\begin{remark}\rm (\emph{Extensions to control design}) An interesting open problem is the converse claim of Proposition \ref{prop:ccm}, which is related to the dual problem of KKL observer.
+A straightforward idea is to immerse the controlled system \eqref{NLCS} into

 for some function $h(x,u)$ to be determined, with $A$ stable.
 In this step, we have the same PDE as the one in KKL observers.
-Then, the stabilising task generally contains two tasks \begin{itemize} \item[-] finding a function $\alpha(x)$ to solve the algebraic equation $h(x,\alpha(x))=0$; \item[-] the function $h(x,t)$ should guarantee that the system $\dot x = f(x,u),\; y=h(x,u)$ is backward distinguishable. \end{itemize} Then, the feedback law $u=\alpha(x)$ stabilises the system at some equilibrium. \end{remark}
+Then, the stabilization task generally contains two tasks: \begin{itemize} \item[-] finding a function $\alpha(x)$ to solve the algebraic equation $h(x,\alpha(x))=0$; \item[-] the function $h(x,t)$ should guarantee that the system $\dot x = f(x,u),\; y=h(x,u)$ is backward distinguishable. \end{itemize} Then, the feedback law $u=\alpha(x)$ stabilizes the system at some equilibrium. \end{remark}

-\begin{remark} In the converse results for time-varying systems---Proposition \ref{prop:inv2}, we additionally assume the existence of an equilibrium $x_\star$.
-Indeed, this assumption can be easily removed to address the problem of trajectory tracking, and the relevant will be reported somewhere else. \end{remark}